 3bis.4 Methodology for Assessments of potential environmental impacts and Environmental Effects to the Marine Environment

-For each assessment of potential environmental impacts and Environmental Effects in sections 7 and 8 and socioeconomic environment in section 9, describe the methodology used to assess impacts and Environmental Effects from proposed operations and alternatives considered in section 3.7.
+For each assessment of potential environmental impacts and Environmental Effects in sections 7 and 8 and socioeconomic [and sociocultural] environment in section 9, describe the methodology used to assess impacts and Environmental Effects from proposed operations and alternatives considered in section 3.7. in line with the applicable regulations and standards and taking into account the applicable guidelines.

-Data, predictive models, and computer code used to analyse and provide a description of the Marine Environment shall be included in the annexures to the Environmental Impact Statement or, if the data, model, and/or code has been previously submitted to the Authority, the applicant may provide a link to the Authority’s database where the data and/or code is stored other location where such information has been made available online.
+Data, predictive models, and computer code used to analyse and provide a description of the Marine Environment shall be included in the annexures to the Environmental Impact Statement or, if the data, model, and/or code has been previously submitted to the Authority, [] other location where such information has been made available online.
 Each description of methodology used to assess impacts shall include:

 a description and justification of analyses and models used to summarize the data; and